Dogstudio/highway/README.md

 OK so now you have your custom renderers but you are sad because there are no transitions between your pages...
 Don't be afraid, let's now see how to create our first transition!

-Transitions in **Highway** are really simple, these are objects with two methods:
+Transitions in **Highway** are really simple, you need to extend `Highway.Transition` and provide two required methods:

 - `in`: The `in` method should contain the transition to show a `[router-view]`.
 - `out`: The `out` method should contain the transition to hide a `[router-view]`.